CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

     ???
 Example "Included R scripts"

-        You can find in the link below a few examples to perform clustering and multimensional scaling with your data:
+        You can find in the link below a few examples to perform clustering and multidimensional scaling with your data:

         [R scripts at GitHub](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/tree/main/share/r).